pivot-access-ltd/bma-offline-docs/src/how-to-upgrade-maas-5436.md

 - If this didn't work, you will need to restore from the backup you made in step 1, and consider obtaining separate hardware to install MAAS 3.1.

-<a href="#heading--upgrade-from-v2-8-packages-to-3-2"><h2 id="heading--upgrade-from-v2-8-packages-to-3-2">How to upgrade from 2.8 or lower to MAAS 3.2 Beta</h2></a>
+<a href="#heading--upgrade-from-v2-8-packages-to-3-2"><h2 id="heading--upgrade-from-v2-8-packages-to-3-2">How to upgrade from 2.8 or lower to MAAS 3.2 RC1</h2></a>

-If you are running MAAS 2.8 or lower, you can upgrade directly to MAAS 3.2 Beta.
+If you are running MAAS 2.8 or lower, you can upgrade directly to MAAS 3.2 RC1.
 You must first make sure that the target system is running Ubuntu 20.04 LTS or higher, by executing the following command:

 ```
 lsb_release -a